Gastrointestinal Cancer Treatments

-- Radiofrequency ablation (RFA), a localized, targeted treatment uses radiofrequency energy heat to destroy tumors by heating them from within.
+Radiofrequency ablation, a localized and targeted therapy, uses radiofrequency energy heat to destroy tumors by heating them from within.

-- Chemoembolization and Radioembolization delivers cancer medications or highly-effective radiotherapy directly to metastatic disease in the liver.
+Chemoembolization and radioembolization enable transarterial delivery of cancer medications or highly-effective radiotherapy directly to metastatic disease in the liver.

 Our interventional radiologists are highly trained physicians who use X-ray, ultrasound, MRI (magnetic resonance imaging) and CT (computed tomography) imaging to safely guide their work.